sphere-engine/SRL-Handbook/content/appendix.rst

 .. important::
   We **do not** directly support memory limit option due to complications with solutions written in virtual machine interpreted languages (for example Java languages family).

 Due to the note above you need to approach individually to limit the memory that program can use.
 As we said there is no single parameter which sets memory limit.
-To obtain desired functionality you can construct custom *master judge* and limit the memory inside separetely for each programming language you allow to use.
+To obtain desired functionality you can construct custom *master judge* and limit the memory inside separetely for each programming language you allow to use for solutions.

+.. admonition:: Example
+  :class: note

+  *The prime number*\ [#]_ \ problem can be solved in constant memory by looking for divisors or alternatively with Sieve of Eratosthenes algorithm which consumes the amount of memory which depends on the input number.

 .. _appendix-statuses: